mohanmca/MohanLearningGround/src/main/md/Tools/cpp/cpp.md

 ## datatype modifers to reduce memory or increase width of the number
 1. modifiers such as long/short/unsigned would either decrease the memory usage of primitivie-data-type such as int, or increase to suit larger number
-2. long int == long, short int = shot, unsigned int = unsigned
+2. long int == long, short int = short, unsigned int = unsigned
 3. char == [-128 to 127], unsigned char == 0 255
-4. long can be declred in 3 days
+4. long can be declared in 3 days
 	5. literal value goes beyond the acceptable range of type int; 98l or 987L (suffix L)
  6. short modifer never works with float, but `long float` would work, 'long float == double'
  7. double can store larger number and with better accuracy